Methodist Central Hall, Westminster: History

-Methodist Central Hall hosted the first meeting of the United Nations General Assembly in 1946.
+Methodist Central Hall hosted the first session of the United Nations General Assembly in 1946.
 In return for the use of the hall, the assembly voted to fund the repainting of the walls of the church in a light blue.
 While it was being used by the UN General Assembly, the congregation relocated to the Coliseum Theatre.

 It has been regularly used for political rallies—famous speakers have included Winnie Mandela, Mahatma Gandhi and Mikhail Gorbachev.
 In September 1972 the Conservative Monday Club held a much publicised "Halt Immigration Now!" public meeting in the main hall, addressed by several prominent speakers including members of parliament Ronald Bell, John Biggs-Davison, Harold Soref, and John Stokes.
 The Monday Club continued its use of the building until 1991 when it held two seminars there.

 In 1968, Central Hall hosted the first public performance of Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dreamcoat in a concert that also included his father (organist William Lloyd Webber who was musical director at Central Hall), his brother the cellist Julian Lloyd Webber and pianist John Lill.

 In early 1966 the FIFA World Cup Jules Rimet Trophy was on display at Central Hall in preparation for the football tournament being held in England that summer.
 It was stolen from the hall on 20 March 1966 and was recovered seven days later in south London, but the thief was never caught.
 England won the trophy four months later.
 The Jules Rimet Trophy was stolen again in Brazil and never recovered, and so had to be replaced.

 In 2017, Central Hall was host to the first FIFA Interactive (a football-based computer game) World Cup Final, in which Spencer Ealing (known as Gorilla) beat Kai Wollin (known as DETO).

 In 2005, Central Hall controversially applied for a licence to sell alcohol in its café and conference venues.
 As the Methodist Church has traditionally promoted abstinence and usually forbids consumption of alcohol on church premises, many Methodists argued that the application was in defiance of church rules and a written objection was compiled.

 It is frequently used for public enquiries, including those into the Ladbroke Grove rail crash, the sinking of the Marchioness pleasure boat, and the Bloody Sunday incident in Northern Ireland.